Orbiit/ugwisha/README.md

 Ugwisha is the descendent of [Ugwita](https://orbiit.github.io/gunn-web-app/lite/) and aims to simply be more visually appealing and have more functionality than Ugwita (though still less than [UGWA](https://orbiit.github.io/gunn-web-app/)); one of the major complaints about Ugwita is its ugliness (it seems most people judge apps by their appearance).

+Feel free to fork this repository and make your own app; just credit me somewhere.

 Ugwisha currently supports:

 - custom period names